Home > Analyses > Financial Services > Citigroup Inc.

 |---|---|

-| Efficient digital banking platform and quick service | Customer support can be slow and unresponsive |
+| Efficient digital banking platform with user-friendly interface. | Customer service response times can be slow. |

 Risk Analysis